 Dublin is a nuanced tale of two cities, divided by the River Liffey.
 The Northside has often been characterised as the rough-and-tumble, disadvantaged and deprived half, and it is fair to say that the crumbling remains of some of the ill-thought-out housing projects of the 1960s stand testament to the appalling conditions many northsiders lived in for decades, when crime and drugs were rife in the inner-city estates.
 Now, with Ireland having a few shillings in its national pocket again, the Northside seems on course to gentrify in a way that Southsiders would have recognised for years.

-That said, there is a lot of history and beauty north of the Liffey – it’s where you find O’Connell street, with its generations-old stores and history as the crucible of the 1916 Easter Rising, the ageing grandeur of the Gresham Hotel and the highly respected Rotunda Hospital.
+That said, there is a lot of history and beauty north of the Liffey – it’s where you find O’Connell street, with its generations-old stores and history as the crucible of the 1916 Easter Rising, the ageing grandeur of the Gresham Hotel and the highly respected Rotunda Hospital (THE place to have your baby).
 Further north-east you reach the very desirable residential areas of Malahide, Clontarf and especially Howth where upwardly mobile families and the cream of the Dublin media set pitched camp.

 Southside Dublin is traditionally the area populated by what waggish local tongues would refer to as “the quality”.
 Much leafier and quieter than the city centre, it’s no coincidence that it is also home to some of the best schools, from co-ed Wesley College and Blackrock College for boys to Mount Anville SecondarySchool for girls.